 - -Mastery: assignments such as tests, quizzes, essays, and projects - -Homework and Classwork: frequent assignments that provide direct practice in demonstrating and achieving mastery - -POWER: weighted at 5% as reinforcement and support for daily academic habits; these assignments must be completed on time, and late work in this category will not be accepted.
+Failure to submit work in this category will result in a "zero" grade.

 Category Recommended Weight

 POWER 5%

-Classwork 25%
+Classwork 15%

-Homework 25%
+Homework 35%

 Mastery 45%

-\not all Classwork and Homework assignments will be graded, but completion of all assignments will be critical for students to demonstrate proficiency and to score well on assessments.
+^{}not all Classwork and Homework assignments will be graded, but completion of all assignments will be critical for students to demonstrate proficiency and to score well on assessments.